Image icon for Everypaw's claim information page

 If you’re submitting a paper claim form, you just need to tell your vet to make sure they tick the box to tell us it’s a continuation of a previous claim.

-This is never an easy subject, and can be hard to understand why what you think would be a routine claim would then be declined.
+This is never an easy subject, and it can be hard to understand why what you think would be a routine claim would then be declined.

 After close consultation with our Claims Team, we can tell you the most common reasons for a claim to be declined is because of either a pre-existing medical condition or the condition suffered was within the policy’s initial waiting period of 3 days (accidents/poisoning) and 14 days (illnesses).